Jill, Duchess of Hamilton: Personal life

 Robertson's career in journalism was cut short in 1967 by a pregnancy and subsequent marriage to fellow journalist Martin Page.
-Their son, Jamie, was born in April 1968.
+Their son, Sebastian James, was born in April 1969.
 They eventually divorced.
 She next married Edward Hulton, who came from a family of newspaper proprietors.
 This marriage also ended in divorce.
 While writing a book about Napoleon in the late 1980s she met Angus Douglas-Hamilton, 15th Duke of Hamilton.
 Robertson married the premier peer of Scotland in 1988 and became a dedicated châtelaine of Lennoxlove.
 Both were interested in nature, environmental conservation, and animal rights.
 Their divorce in 1995 was attributed in part to the duke's alcoholism.
 She was a close friend of the naturalist Dame Miriam Rothschild and later of Prince and Princess Michael of Kent.

 After her third divorce, she decided that she would not marry again and resumed work as a journalist.
 The divorce left her known as Jill, Duchess of Hamilton, a title she came to dislike and which she asked to be removed from her byline.
 She was once asked about the correct form of address for a divorced duchess, replying: "I have absolutely no bloody idea, and please don't tell me."